• Home

 Rules and Regulations

-5. Exhibitors may declare up to 4 rabbits for the market rabbit project and will register and exhibit 2 at the fair.
+4. Exhibitors may declare up to 4 rabbits for the market rabbit project and will register and exhibit one entry per class (meat pen of 3 and 1 single fryer) at the fair.

-6. Meat pens (pens of 3 rabbits) can be can be entered and exhibited by chartered 4-H clubs and FFA chapters.
-Grand and Reserve meat pens are eligible for the sale with proceeds returning to the club/chapter.
-Meat Pen rabbits should not be entered as individual fryers under one exhibitor.
+5. Meat pens (pens of 3 rabbits) can be can be entered and exhibited by individuals, families, chartered 4-H clubs, and FFA chapters.
+Grand and Reserve meat pens are eligible for the sale with proceeds returning to the primary exhibitor/club/chapter to be divided amongst participants.
+The grand and reserve champion fryers will not be eligible for Meat Pens.

 Sale